Applications are now CLOSED!

 - After group interviews, a select group (roughly 50-70) are invited for a formal 30-minute individual interview

 - 30-35 individuals will be offered a spot on the 2018 Orientation Ambassador team

 - How do you get more information?

-- Call Monday-Friday to the New Student and Family Programs office and ask for Erin Mayor (Associate Director of Student Leadership), or Sean Callinan (Graduate Assistant of Student Leadership) at: 864-656-0515
+- Call Monday-Friday to the Student Transitions and Family Programs office and ask for Erin Mayor (Associate Director of Student Leadership), or Sean Callinan (Graduate Assistant of Student Leadership) at: 864-656-0515

 - You can email Erin or Sean at firstname.lastname@example.org | email@example.com

 - Stop by the office at 902 University Union!

 - Can I work another job or take summer classes while be a Clemson Orientation Ambassador?

 - The Orientation Ambassador program takes on a full schedule Monday -- Friday during the summer.
 Some Ambassadors in the past have taken on weekend jobs; however, it would not be possible to have an additional job with hours Monday -- Friday.
 It is recommended that questions/concerns regarding this issue are addressed to the Associate Director of STFP.